What Is the GRESB Assessment?

 Seven Seas is actively pursuing carbon footprint reduction and phasing in alternative energy sources — including solar energy where viable — in all of our operations.
 In Trinidad, we are installing more than 2,000 watts of solar lighting, and regularly conduct energy audits on selected sites as we work toward our 2050 carbon net-zero goal companywide.
 In 2023, 5 MWh of the energy we use is sourced from renewable energy, which is a 400% increase from the previous year — the equivalent of 3.5 metric tons of CO2 avoided.

-Because of Seven Seas operations, many service areas no longer need to rely on energy-inefficient water tanker trucks, eliminating up to 140,000 tons of carbon dioxide equivalent pollution each year.
+Because of Seven Seas operations, many service areas no longer need to rely on energy-inefficient water tanker trucks, taking over 4,000,000 vehicles off the road.

 Sustainable Production